 Where the propane price per gallon stands now

-Across the full October-to-March heating season, the US average rose from $2.471 in the first week of October to $2.674 at the end of March, an increase of +20.3c cents per gallon.
-The seasonal trough through summer typically pulls the national average back below the October starting figure by August or September, a pattern visible across every year of the EIA monthly archive (see the 5-year overlay).
+Across the full October-to-March heating season, the US average rose from $2.417 in the first week of October to $2.674 at the end of March, an increase of +25.7c cents per gallon.
+EIA does not survey residential prices April through September; when the survey reopens in October, the opening reading has been the cheapest published figure of the season in 7 of the last 12 years (see the 5-season overlay).

 Propane price per gallon by state